Beetel 450TC1 router setup & security

 1. Beetel 450TC1 Router login and password

-- To login to Beetel 450TC1 Router, Open your web browser and type the default IP Address 192.168.1.1 in the address bar
+- To login to your Beetel 450TC1 Router, Open the web browser and type-in the default IP Address 192.168.1.1 in the address bar

 - You should now see the router login page with 2 text fields where you can type a username and a password

 - The default username for your Beetel 450TC1 router is admin and the default password is password

 - Hit "Login" and you should see the Beetel 450TC1 router control panel

 (Remember, you must be at home and connected to home WiFi to do this)